Glossary term

 • New home sales is related to, but different from, housing starts and existing-home sales.

-• The data also provides context on supply, inventory, and pricing in the housing market.
+• The report also provides context on supply, inventory, and pricing in the housing market.

 How New Home Sales Works